 Colour has been inextricably woven into the history of G .
 F Smith since 1936, when the first shade of the now iconic Colorplan range was born.
 In the 83 years since the range has emerged to include 51 colours, colours which hold up a mirror to the times and capture the spirit of their age.

-As part of Colorplan’s continued evolution we questioned if there was a colour that best reflects today.
-Opening this question to the world through the power of digital interaction we asked the creative community: what is your favourite colour?
-With submissions from over 100 countries our ambitious project quickly became the world’s largest ever colour study.
+As part of Colorplan’s continued evolution they questioned if there was a colour that best reflects today.
+Opening this question to the world through the power of digital interaction they asked the creative community: what is your favourite colour?
+With submissions from over 100 countries G .
+F Smith's ambitious project quickly became the world’s largest ever colour study.

-What better reflection of our Instagram charged, digital, always on world that a set of 4 new crowd sourced 'favourite colours' to reflect today.
+What better reflection of the Instagram charged, digital, always on world than a set of 4 new crowd sourced 'favourite colours' to reflect today.

 A hue almost exactly halfway between yellow and green, this was the world’s most popular shade of yellow.
 Spanning a space in the collection between the bright yellows and muted greens it was named Chartreuse, in honour of the traditional mid-point between these two colours.
 Due to the high attention it commands of the eye, this shade is often used for high visibility vests, and, since 1972 following a survey by the International Tennis Federation, it has been the regulated colour of tennis balls due to its high contrast on television screens.